 And the fifth angel blew his trumpet, and I saw a star fallen from heaven to earth, and he was given the key to the shaft of the abyss.
 He opened the shaft of the abyss, and out of the shaft rose smoke like that of a great furnace, and the sun and the air were darkened by the smoke of the shaft.
 Then out of the smoke came locusts onto the earth, and they were given power like that of the earth’s scorpions.
 And they were told not to harm the grass of the earth or any green plant or any tree, but the people who do not have the seal of God on their foreheads.
 They were allowed to torment them for five months, but not to kill them, and their torment was like the torment of a scorpion when it stings a man.
 And in those days people will seek death and fail to find it.
 They will long to die, but death will flee from them.

 The ‘star’ here is an angel, long since cast out of heaven (12:9).
 The infernal region of Tartarus (II Pet 2:4), human communication with which was suppressed wherever the gospel transformed society, is now opened up – the place where deviant angels from before the Cataclysm were chained pending the day of judgement (Gen 6:4, Jude 6).
 Originally the abyss (abyssos) was a subterranean region of water (the ‘great deep’); after the Cataclysm, at the end of the aeon called the Hadean, it was consumed by fire (invaded by the once molten but now solid upper mantle).
-The smoke is a physical cloud of ash.
+The smoke is a cloud of volcanic ash from the eruption.
 Again the sun is darkened.
 The locusts recall the ninth plague before the Exodus, but here they do not eat the vegetation.
 They are invisible demons, and their victims are those who are not supernaturally protected (7:3) and do not acknowledge God.

 In appearance the locusts were like horses prepared for battle: on their heads were what looked like crowns of gold; their faces were like human faces, their hair like women’s hair, and their teeth like lions’ teeth; they had breastplates like breastplates of iron, and the noise of their wings was like the noise of many chariots with horses rushing into battle.
 They have tails and stings like scorpions, and their power to hurt people for five months is in their tails.
 They have as king over them the angel of the bottomless pit.
 His name in Hebrew is Abaddon, and in Greek Apollyon.

 In description they do not much resemble locusts, because the prime intention is to evoke a terrible invading army.
-In the Book of Joel, locusts not dissimilar in appearance are a natural plague brought upon Israel because she has neglected to offer grain and drink offerings and thereby acknowledge that God is the source of the land’s fruitfulness; so he destroys their grain harvest and subjects the land to drought.
+In the Book of Joel, locusts not dissimilar to these are a natural plague brought upon Israel because she has neglected to offer grain and drink offerings and thereby acknowledge that God is the source of the land’s fruitfulness; so he destroys their grain harvest and subjects the land to drought.
 Interwoven with the account of devastation is an intermittent vision of the Day of the Lord, ‘a day of clouds and thick darkness’.
 Eventually, that day becomes the predominant theme:

 And I will show wonders in the heavens above